eliseevmv/Checkout-DotNet-Challenge/readme.txt

     Since payment identifier is exposed to external systems, it is practical to use GUID data type.

     Identifier returned by the bank can be stored as an optional property of payment resource.
 It can be useful for incident investigation purposes.

+    1.8.
+Entities and services

+    Business logic is contained in the core of the system, which consist of services and entities.
+    API, data access code and Acquiring Bank client should not contain business logic.
+They are interface adapters between the core and the external systems.
+They convert data from the format convenient to external systems to the entities.

 2. Scenarios for the payment processing endpoint